DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-05-status-label-research.md

 We were considering:

-- replacing 'awaiting conditions' with ‘conditions pending’ when a candidate has accepted an offer and has conditions to meet
+- replacing ‘awaiting conditions’ with ‘conditions pending’ when a candidate has accepted an offer and has conditions to meet
-- replacing 'ready to enroll' with ‘recruited’ when a candidate has either met all their conditions or accepted an unconditional offer
+- replacing ‘ready to enroll’ with ‘recruited’ when a candidate has either met all their conditions or accepted an unconditional offer

 We used a survey to find out whether providers understood our proposed status labels.